letakeane/gridpractice/module-2/projects/game-time.md

 The project spec and rubric can be found [here](http://frontend.turing.io/projects/game-time.html).

+## Project takeaways

+The goal of GameTime is to furnish students with an understanding of OOP.

+They should develop a familiarity with the following technical skills:
+* ES6 classes
+* class inheritance
+* SRP (single responsibility principle)
+* testing

+and the following non-technical skills:
+* understanding the concept of MVP
+* improving pair workflow
+* articulating code

 ## Example Repos of Students Past

 These are two high-quality examples of the Game Time project from past students: